-When it is determined that water or contaminants are present in your above ground fuel storage tank, action must be taken to remove them before the problem escalates.
+When it is determined that water or contaminants are present in your above-ground fuel storage tank, action must be taken to remove them before the problem escalates.
 Uncontrolled water or contaminates will lead to phase separation, which results in losing the entire tank of fuel or dispensing fuel that causes damage to internal combustion engines.

-- Fuel Filtration/Polishing – Fuel filtration and fuel polishing are methods that remove water and contaminates from the fuel without removing the fuel from the tank.
+- Fuel Filtration/Polishing – Fuel filtration and fuel polishing are methods that remove water and contaminants from the fuel without removing the fuel from the tank.
 There are many vendors that offer fuel filtration services.
 Fiber-optic technology or remote video cameras are two options to visually locate and observe the contaminate removal progress.
-Others use a variety of fuel circulation techniques to filter the water and contaminates out of the fuel.
+Others use a variety of fuel circulation techniques to filter the water and contaminants out of the fuel.

 - Tank Cleaning – There are two options to cleaning your tank, non-entry, which is cleaning without physical entry OR physical entry, which is a manned entry cleaning to scrub the contaminants from the tank wall.